-However, most flip phones also support programs and data plans that allow number-to-number text messaging as well.
-Some users who are new to the idea of flip phones but want to try them wonder if you can still get texts on older models.
+However, most flip phones also support programs and data plans that allow number-to-number text messaging.
+Some users who are new to flip phones but want to try them wonder if they can still get texts on older models.

-We’ll get into how flip phones support texting, the differences between texts and messages, and possible problems consumers might encounter when trying to send or receive texts.
+We’ll understand how flip phones support texting, the differences between texts and messages, and possible problems consumers might encounter when sending or receiving texts.

 Yes, flip phones tend to support texting as part of the user interface.
 However, the texting one might do on a flip phone differs from how they might do the same thing on a smartphone.

-In most cases, a flip phone is going to have a keypad or a small keyboard that resembles the ‘qwerty’ board on a standard desktop or laptop.
+In most cases, a flip phone will have a keypad or a small keyboard that resembles the ‘qwerty’ board on a standard desktop or laptop.

-This means that you’ll need to press individual keys in order to form words for the text message that you want to send.
-Although the qwerty keyboard can be faster for some people, it still requires pressing individual keys in order to get to the words you want.
+This means that you’ll need to press individual keys to form words for the text message you want to send.
+Although the qwerty keyboard can be faster for some people, it still requires pressing individual keys to get to the words you want.

 Conversely, your flat screen on a standard smartphone could allow the prediction or spelling of whole words with a single swipe.

-Many older flip phones had protocols for T9 texting, which was otherwise known as text on nine keys.
-This was an early type of predictive texting that allowed the phone to make an educated guess as to what words you wanted to put in your text message based on the letters you were choosing.
+Many older flip phones had protocols for T9 texting, otherwise known as text on nine keys.
+This early type of predictive texting allowed the phone to make an educated guess as to what words you wanted to put in your text message based on the letters you were choosing.

-In this way, T9 could help speed up the process of sending text messages to another number via your flip phone.
+This way, T9 could help speed up sending text messages to another number via your flip phone.

 Because the design and simplicity of the standard flip phone has had a resurgence in popularity in recent years, some manufacturers, typically known for smart technologies, are reintroducing limited lines of smarter flip phones.

-Some of these flip phones may support voice-to-text features so that you can dictate written messages to send to others that way instead of typing them out.
-In either case, these represent a couple of ways that you can text on a flip phone.
+Some of these flip phones may support voice-to-text features so you can dictate written messages to send to others instead of typing them out.
+In either case, these represent a couple of ways to text on a flip phone.